 - 1. Students must keep one hand on the bar at all times. - 2.
 Students must swing straight.
 There is no jumping from the swing or "twirlies." - 3.
-No tag on the playground.
-Tag/chase is only played on the field. - 4.
-Rocks and gravel stay on the ground. - 5.
+Rocks and gravel stay on the ground. - 4.
 One student at a time on the slide.
 Students must slide feet first.